 Rupert Roopnaraine is a Guyanese, literary scholar, historian, political thinker, and cultural advocate whose life work bridges art, democracy, and Caribbean identity.
 A founding member of the Working People's Alliance Party, he has played a pivotal role in Guyana’s intellectual and political life for more than four decades.

-Born in Georgetown, Guyana, Roopnaraine attended Cambridge and Cornell Universities where he studied literature and developed the interdisciplinary approach that would define his scholarship.
+Roopnaraine attended British Guiana Education Trust and Queen's College in Guyana, and was awarded a Guyana scholarship to attend Cambridge University, going on to complete his graduate studies at Cornell University.
+He studied literature and developed the interdisciplinary approach that would define his scholarship.
 His work moves fluidly between, literary criticism, Caribbean history, and political philosophy.
 It is always grounded in a deep concern for justice, pluralism, and human dignity.
+He was also a talented cricketer, awarded a Blue at Cambridge University (for excellence in competition at the highest level), playing alongside fellow Cambridge students Mike Brearley and Deryck Walcott.

 He served as Guyana’s Minister of Education (2015–2020), where he championed educational reform and cultural renewal.
 Throughout his public life, Roopnaraine has remained committed to fostering democratic values and nurturing Guyana’s intellectual traditions.